x1yl/Classroom-to-Notion/README.md

 - Go to [Notion Integrations](https://www.notion.so/my-integrations) and create a new integration
 - Note down the API key provided
-- Share your Notion databases with the integration
+- Share your Notion database with the integration
 - For more details, check out [Notion's guide on creating integrations](https://developers.notion.com/docs/create-a-notion-integration)
-- This is the [Task Database Schema](https://varadankalkunte.notion.site/e24d5164b78a417a95515759ccc31663?v=ef26c66dc99f4579999ccdaaed801e80&pvs=4) you can use as a reference
+- You can use this [Notion Database Template](https://gossamer-petroleum-c65.notion.site/24583b2b4d1280ba958ddd237a5679c3?v=24583b2b4d128172b330000cbe9042de&source=copy_link) as a starting point

 4. Set up Gmail API: